Things to Know About Hydro Jetting

-Give your plumbing system same deep cleaning power that you get from power-washing.
-Hydro jetting uses high pressure jets of water to dislodge stubborn clogs via the clean out, an opening present in every plumbing system.
+Give your plumbing system the same deep-cleaning power that you get from power-washing.
+Hydro jetting uses high-pressure jets of water to dislodge stubborn clogs via the cleanout, an opening present in every plumbing system.
 The process is similar to power-washing in that it deeply cleans pipes in a way that a rooter cannot, removing small particles and other debris completely.
 It is especially effective against sand, grease, and other sediment clogs that are challenging to remove otherwise.

 However, some obstructions like roots may present many other problems to your plumbing system as they may return and require pipe replacement.
 An effective preventative measure is pip lining where pipes are coated with an epoxy that does not allow roots to penetrate.
 In order to get this protection, pipes must first undergo hydro jetting so that the epoxy will make an even and effective coating.
 If you suspect you may have root growth inside your pipes or suffer from recurring plumbing problems, hydro jetting is the best option because it will likely reduce the overall cost.

 Need hydro jetting services for your Birmingham home?
 Call us at 205-631-6445 and schedule a service call today!